The abundance of thin dwarf galaxies: a challenge for cosmological simulations: Acknowledgments

 \section{Acknowledgments}

 JAB and LVS are grateful for partial financial support from NSF-CAREER-1945310, NSF-AST-2107993 and NSF-AST-2408339 grants.
+This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Computations were performed using the computer clusters and data storage resources of the HPCC, which were funded by grants from NSF (MRI-2215705, MRI-1429826) and NIH (1S10OD016290-01A1).
+LVS would like to thank the Max Planck Institute for Astrophysics and KITP for hospitality and financial support during the completion of this work.
 JFN acknowledges the hospitality of the Max-Planck Institute for Astrophysics, the Donostia International Physics Center, and Durham University during this study.
 KAO acknowledges support by the Royal Society through Dorothy Hodgkin Fellowship DHF/R1/231105.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1, and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
-We thank Professor Jaime Forero-Romero for his valuable assistance with the DESI data.